Table of contents

 What is Songlations?

-I assume that the people using these translations are learning Spanish, not native or heritage speakers.
+“Songlations” is a blog with English translations of Spanish song lyrics, intended for an audience interested in understanding the original Spanish lyrics.
+I try to strike a balance between fidelity and transparency (be literal enough, but also sound natural).
+I assume that my audience is learning Spanish, not native or heritage speakers.
 The translations are faithful to the meaning and phrasing of the lyrics.
-The notes at the end provide further clarification.
+The notes at the end provide further clarification or context.
 Questions and comments are great, of course, and very welcome.

 My translations are not meant for karaoke or fandubs, but you are welcome to further edit my translations for those purposes.
 If the final work is available online, I’d love to see it!